Stevenson University releases statement on alum discovered dead in Baja California

 “A fourth body was located.
 It is not related to the three foreigners.
 The fourth body had been there for a long time,” the official added.

-The site where the bodies were discovered near the township of Santo Tomás was near the remote seaside area where the missing men’s tents and truck were found Thursday along the coast, said the Associated Press.
+The site where the bodies were discovered was near the township of Santo Tomás in the remote seaside area where the missing men’s tents and truck were found Thursday along the coast, said the Associated Press.

-Callum played for the university's lacrosse team back in 2013.
+Callum started playing for the university's lacrosse team back in 2013.
 In a statement on Saturday, the university described Callum as a talented, bright individual who was also caring and compassionate toward others.

 "Callum was a very talented individual—bright, athletic, and motivated to succeed in all his endeavors.
 He was also a very caring, compassionate individual.
 Upon his graduation, Callum gave me a boomerang, which has been hanging in my office at Stevenson ever since.
 It brings me great memories of Callum.
 He will be remembered by many people in our Stevenson community, and our deepest sympathies and condolences go out to his parents, his friends, and his teammates."